On this page:

 What is a philanthropy or service project?

 Greek members take it as part of their mission to support their national philanthropies (non-for-profit causes) financially and physically.
 Throughout the year, each the chapter spends time fundraising (which is considered philanthropy) and volunteering man/labor hours (which is considered community service) to help their particular philanthropy.
-In addition, the Greek Community Some of the philanthropies and community service opportunities that WSU Greeks have participated in, or donated to include: Susan G. Komen Breast Cancer Foundation, American Cancer Society, Make-A-Wish, Boys and Girls Club, Ronald McDonald House, St. Jude's Children's Hospital, Girl Scouts of America, Big Brothers and Big Sisters and Habitat for Humanity, United Rehabilitation Services.
+In addition, the Greek Community Some of the philanthropies and community service opportunities that WSU Greeks have participated in, or donated to include: Think Pink, American Cancer Society, Autism Speaks, Make-A-Wish, Boys and Girls Club, Ronald McDonald House, St. Jude's Children's Hospital, Girl Scouts of America, Big Brothers and Big Sisters and Habitat for Humanity, United Rehabilitation Services.
 The time spent together on these events is one of the many times that fraternity brothers and sorority sisters can bond, while making a difference in someone’s life.

 What is the new member period (formerly ‘pledging’)?